medlod/Cosmo/README.md

 # Cosmo
-**A normal moderation , fun and basic commands for you server!
+**A normal moderation , fun and basic , music commands for you server!
 Easy to start and setup on your own without any coding experience!**

 # Features
 ![hm](https://media.discordapp.net/attachments/752428043951276102/756894135805280266/ezgif-7-448f9070f3e2.png)